JustWaveThings/todo_project/README.md

 - priority flag (normal / high) (boolean)
 - todo completion status (boolean)
 - project todo belongs to (defaults to default project)
-- the soonest todo due date for
+- the soonest todo's due date for a project
-- creation date / time (for sort using date library)
+- creation timestamp (for sort using date library)
-- last modified date / time (for sort using date library)
+- last modified timestamp (for sort using date library)

 #### Required Views